Convergent Hahn Series and Tropical Geometry of Higher Rank: Concluding remarks and open questions

 \section{Concluding remarks and open questions}

-The proof of the crucial Proposition~\ref{prop:closure} can be iterated to show that the field $\puiseux{\RR}{t_1^*}\puiseux{\cdots}{t_m^*}$ is real closed for arbitrary $m\geq 1$; cf.\ Remark~\ref{rem:closure}.
-This opens up a path to study tropical hypersurfaces and tropical cones of arbitrarily high finite rank.
-To avoid cumbersome notation in this article, which is technical already, we decided to restrict our exposition to the rank two case.
+To avoid cumbersome notation in this article, we decided to restrict our exposition to rank two tropical objects.
 Yet the characterisations of rank two tropical hypersurfaces and cones can be generalised to arbitrary finite rank by recursively exploiting the structure of tropical hypersurfaces and cones of corank one.
 This entails a generalisation of Theorem~\ref{thm:stable+intersection} to the simultaneous stable intersection of any finite number of tropical hypersurfaces.
 We leave the details to the reader.

 A rank one tropical hypersurface, given by a tropical polynomial $F$, is dual to the regular subdivision of the point configuration given by the monomials of $F$, where the coefficients yield the height function; cf.\ \cite[Proposition 3.1.6]{Tropical+Book}. \begin{question} How does this generalise to higher rank? \end{question} This should be related to the \emph{regular refinement} of subdivisions in the sense of \cite[Definition 2.3.17]{Triangulations}.

-In Sections \ref{sec:hypersurfaces} and \ref{sec:convex}, we gave several descriptions of rank two tropical hypersurfaces and cones.
-Each of these have their benefits and flaws, which motivates our next question.

-Proposition \ref{prop:lex+polyhedral+hypersurface} and Theorem \ref{thm:lex-complex} describe rank two objects as a lex-polyhedral complex, and moreover gives a canonical inequality description for each.
-Lex-polyhedra do not have a canonical inequality description in general, and Definition~\ref{def:lex-polyhedron} formally depends on the representation \eqref{eq:lex-polyhedron}.
-It would be interesting to find out if this is unavoidable.
-Furthermore, we can extend this question by considering the dimension of a lex-polyhedron.
-One can formulate a combinatorial notion of dimension, by considering flags of faces in the face poset, and compare it to a more geometric notion of dimension on $(\TT_2)^d$. \begin{question} Does the face poset of a lex-polyhedron depend on the representation?
-Is there a coherent notion of dimension for lex-polyhedra? \end{question} It is worth noting that the proofs in \cite{ABGJ:1309.5925}, \cite{AllamigeonKatz:1408.6176} and \cite{ABGJ:2018} circumvent answering the same question for rank one tropical polyhedra by working with fixed exterior descriptions.

-Finally, our current setup for rank two tropical hypersurfaces is purely polyhedral, and so this does not capture any arithmetic properties. \begin{question} What is the proper notion of multiplicity for tropical hypersurfaces of higher rank? \end{question} In this context it could be interesting to investigate the recent work of Gwo\'{z}dziewicz and Hejmej on the factorisation of formal power series of higher rank \cite{GwozdziewiczHejmej:1807.04944}.
+Furthermore, our current setup for rank two tropical hypersurfaces is purely polyhedral, and so this does not capture any arithmetic properties. \begin{question} What is a good notion of multiplicity for tropical hypersurfaces of higher rank? \end{question} In this context it could be interesting to investigate the recent work of Gwo\'{z}dziewicz, Hejmej and Schober on the factorisation of formal power series of higher rank \cite{GwozdziewiczHejmej:1807.04944}.